I Swap Out a Larger Irish Guitar for a Smaller More Comfortable One… I Review the Lowden S-50

 Cocobolo shares some tonal similarities with Indian and Brazilian Rosewood, such as a rich low end and sparkling highs, but it has more pronounced overtones and a slightly brighter overall character.
 While Mahogany has a warmer, more midrange-focused tone, Cocobolo offers more tonal complexity and dynamic range.

-From a builders standpoint, Cocobolo is very oily and must be handled accordingly to ensure glue joints are sound and finishes remain in tact.
+From a builders standpoint, Cocobolo is very oily and must be handled accordingly to ensure glue joints are sound and finishes remain intact.
 The dust from this wood can be obnoxious too, causing an allergic reaction during cutting.
 Of course, the oil and dust are not an issue with the finished consumer product.

 Finally, from a sustainability standpoint Cocobolo is becoming less readily available because of unfortunate and unscrupulous over-harvesting.
-Only ten to twenty percent of Cocobolo harvest goes into musical instruments including both guitars and woodwinds.
+Only ten to twenty percent of Cocobolo harvest goes into musical instruments, including both guitars and woodwinds.
 On the other hand furniture, cabinetry, and flooring account for up to eighty percent.
 As the attack on Cocobolo sources continues, premium guitars made with it will be seen as rare heirloom instruments.
 My Cocobolo Lowden will be a guitar that goes on to my children after I’m gone, though I am dubious that they will understand what they have in hand.
 At that point, I probably won’t care.

 Sinker Redwood